 The College of Business at Baker College has received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE), 11374 Strang Line Road, Lenexa, Kansas, USA.
-For a list of accredited programs click here.

-Leadership Studies, MBA
+Leadership Studies, Master of Business Administration

 This program is designed for individuals who aspire to upper-level administrative and management positions.
 In addition to the core MBA courses, students complete major-specific coursework designed to help develop leaders with vision and problem-solving skills.